AbhinavNotFound/mind-reader/README.md

-🧠 Real-Time Mind Reader – Neuralink-Compatible Thought Scanner “I CAN TELL YOU THE NUMBER YOU ARE THINKING.”
+🧠 Real-Time Mind Reader – Neuralink-Compatible Thought Scanner

 This cutting-edge web app uses advanced neurocognitive interface spoofing to simulate real-time thought extraction through your device.
 No plugins.
 No downloads.
 Just pure brainwave decoding.

 ⚙️ How it works: